or: How you can learn to stop worrying about structured data and love the Schema

 I know of three Shopify SEO apps who had bugs in their Product data for at least six months which prevented their customers from getting Rich Snippets consistently.
 The product data was pretty good quality and would have gotten at least level 4 above but the errors caused it to be ignored.

 Luckily, some of the stores were “saved” by their theme’s limited structured data (level 5).

 I know about this because I got a lot of support emails from new customers asking about those errors and that I had to respond to saying that another app caused it.

-The interesting thing about those bugs, they were all from the same code.
-Either one app had the bug and the other apps copied that app’s code, or three distinct companies all developed the same buggy code.
+The interesting thing about those issues, they were all from the same code.
+Either one app had the issue and the other apps copied that app’s code, or three distinct companies all developed the same problematic code.

 Duplicated structured data is fine

 Looking at that flow above, you can see that Google doesn’t care about duplicated Product structured data at all.
 They, being a software company all about algorithms, have a process and algorithm to evaluate all of the structured data on a page and pick the best one to use.